pancakespaceman/prolug-systemadmin/unit10/u10_worksheet.md

 1. How would you validate the error?

 ```
+I would use this command to get information about the node.

+kubectl describe node Test_Cluster2
+kubectl get pods -A
 ```

 2. What do you suspect is causing the problem?

 ```
+Without seeing more about the node, first glance shows that there could be an issue
+with the versioning.
+There may be a problem with version 1.29.6.
 ```

-3. Has someone already attempted to fix this problem?> Why or why not?
+3. Has someone already attempted to fix this problem?
+Why or why not?

 ```
+Yes, there has been some interaction with the problem node.
+Its AGE is only
+33m compared to the other nodes which are 17h.
 ```

 ### 3